 What is the back up plan in case of bad weather?

-As of April 2019, with over 600 weddings at our venue, only 48 have been affected by weather.
+As of February, 2022, with over 950 weddings at our venue, only 58 have been affected by weather.
 We have two back up plans: Plan B and Plan C. Plan B: Wait 15 or so minutes and start later.
 Plan C: Do everything in the tent.
-Plan B has happened about 18 times and Plan C has happened 30 times.
+Plan B has happened about 120times and Plan C has happened 38 times.
 We look you in the eye and tell you: “It could be you!”
 But, if it is, we do everything possible to keep you and your guests comfortable.
 Overall, our statistics are pretty good.
 There are no guarantees with outdoor events, so it’s good to have an “It’s all good” attitude with a largely outdoor wedding.
-In the case of the cold, we have tent heaters, patio heaters, and full set of sidewalls.
+In the case of the cold, we have tent heaters, patio heaters, and a full set of sidewalls.
 The tent can get downright toasty if we use all three of these, plus body heat.
 We offer winter weddings thru the third week in December and beginning the second weekend in March.

 Who are your main vendors for these items?

 - Photography: Jesse Kitt and Michael Oppenheim are our most frequently used photographers r.

 - Food:Anne’s Custom Catering.

 - Anne’s Custom Catering, Filo Bakery and Ultimate Ice Cream are our main vendors.
 Ultimate and Filo are frequently the ones used for up-graded or custom orders

 Tell us about your DJ and can we bring in our own?